vrushankjani/aws-soe-ami-end-to-end-automation/publishing/README.md

     - Finally it copies this new AMI into $(context)/nextAMI" parameter store

 + SOE Release Step Functions
-This step function, uses the AMI build by the build step function above and then releases it.
+    - This step function, uses the AMI build by the build step function above and then releases/publishes it.
         - It fetches this AMI from the parameter store "$(context)/nextAMI".
         - It shares this AMI with the member account for cross account access
         - It publishes this AMI Id into a new parameter store "$(context)/latestAMI" to make it available for the consumption
         - It also sets up a role to access "$(context)/latestAMI" via cross account asuume role from member accounbt.
 The member account then uses this parameter store value to fetch new AMI ID.

 The solution also deploys cloudwatch services additionally as below